 So, now we have a rule – 1 Suitcase.
 Whatever clothes the kids need have to fit into this.
 Saying that, my packing technique has improved drastically in order to fit everything in.
 The rule of thumb is, pack for 7 days.
 (Shoes in a separate bag.)

-For a Summer outdoor trip the bag would include:
+For a Summer outdoor trip the bags would include: custom mylar bags

 Warm outfit and a Jacket (just in case)